samanfrm/ADRtarget/README.md

 ```shell
 ADR_target.ipynb
 ```
 Our code discloses the procedure we have taken and can be used on user-provided data.
-Please note that because of the legal restrictions of Novartis, we cannot provide the file with the mapping between the anonymous assay IDs and identifying gene names.

 ### Systematic Pubmed api query for validation of associations
 Obtain an NBCI api key (follow instructions on NCBI website: